digital-botanical-gardens-initiative/dendron-dbgi/vault/root.md

 Firstly, we have to clean the plant list of the Fribourg botanical garden to obtain a clear document with all unique species with their informations and locations in the garden.
 This step is not mandatory but permits to begin with good bases for the future of the project.

 Secondly, the 96 well plate will be partly filled with the same specimen, extracted with different liquid chromatography methods to seclect the best extraction way.
-Another part will host different parts of the same plant to determine the chemistry differences between them.
+Another fraction of the plate will host different parts of the same plant to determine the chemistry differences between them.
 For instance, it is not clear if we will analyse these different parts separately or alltogether in the same well.
 If some well are still available, they will be filled with some species, selected randomly or not, in the Fribourg botanical garden.

 Finally, the results obtained will be analysed to select the best extraction method and to determine the way to analyse different parts of the same specimen.
 With these observations, an extraction and analysis protocol will be built to simplify, automatize and coordinate the future data acquisition.

 ## Extraction methods

 For instance, the extraction method is not fixed.
 We will try some and determine the chosen one later as explained above.
 The idea is at least to try one with liquid nitrogen to obtain the maximum of chemicals and another one with dryed plants to have a facilitated method to collect the plants wolrdwide without the problem of bringing liquid nitrogen in remote areas.

-The first one with liquid nitrogen could be
+The first one with liquid nitrogen seems to be better to capt the chemicals before their degradation (oxydation for example) or disappearence (volatiles) and provide the best quality chemicals detection (De Vos et al., 2007).
+But for many applications, it is impossible to use liquid nitrogen in the field, in the industry or to conserve these compounds until they get used by privates.
+That is why a method with dryed plants would be more convenient for the acquisition and the further potential utilisation in the industry or in the private context, thus these volatiles or unstable compounds are not so important to find.

+### Liquid nitrogen extraction

+The acidified aqueous methanol with 75% methanol and 0.1% formic acid seems to be the most efficient solvent for extraction of a large range of compounds (De Vos et al., 2007).

+### Dryed plants extraction

 ## References

-EC (European Commission) (2022).
+- EC (European Commission) (2022).
 Open Science : https://ec.europa.eu/info/research-and-innovation/strategy/strategy-2020-2024/our-digital-future/open-science_en [Consulted the 28th february 2022].

-OTL (Open Tree of Life (2022). https://tree.opentreeoflife.org/about/open-tree-of-life [Consulted the 28th february 2022].
+- OTL (Open Tree of Life (2022). https://tree.opentreeoflife.org/about/open-tree-of-life [Consulted the 28th february 2022].

-De Vos, R., Moco, S., Lommen, A., Keurentjes, J.J.B., Bino, R.J. & Hall, R.D.
+- De Vos, R., Moco, S., Lommen, A., Keurentjes, J.J.B., Bino, R.J. & Hall, R.D.
 (2007).
 Untargeted large-scale plant metabolomics using liquid chromatography coupled to mass spectrometry. *Nature Publishing Group*, 2(4): https://www.researchgate.net/publication/6381678_Untargeted_large-scale_plant_metabolomics_using_liquid_chromatography_coupled_to_mass_spectrometry [Consulted the 28th february 2022].